-Bakers with little to no experience tend to make between $18140 and $19960 while the more experienced ones make over $30290 per year.
+Bakers with little to no experience tend to make between $19880 and $22610 while the more experienced ones can earn over $32690 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Baker is to move to a higher paying state like DC.
-Right now, the highest paying states for Bakers are DC, HI, AK, NV and MA.
+One of the easiest ways to increase your salary as a Baker is to move to a higher paying state like HI.
+Right now, the highest paying states for Bakers are HI, AK, DC, MA and WA.

-3 other factors that can increase your salary as A Baker is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Baker is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Bakers what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Bakers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons